kevinqnb/academiclm/README.md

-# paperlm
+# academiclm
-Collection information from research papers with large language models.
+Parse and collect information from scientific research papers with large language models.